 It's interesting what you said about gut feeling there.
 Because there have been a number of discussions that we've had about real cases.
-And so many times when somebody says, there's been a complaint or something has gone wrong, the practitioner was just trying to help the patient, but something in their headset, there's just there's something odd about this, but they were doing their best to help and they didn't want to stop.
-But they should have, they should perhaps have listened to those that are warning voices.
+And so many times when somebody says, there's been a complaint or something has gone wrong, the practitioner was just trying to help the patient, but something in their headset, there's something odd about this, but they were doing their best to help and they didn't want to stop.
+But they should have, they should perhaps have listened to those little warning voices.

-I think that's what we would say Don't you know, don't ignore those warning voices.
-If you know, it's think the whole thing around being a healthcare practitioner is that there is a lot does in the there's emotion around it, and you do get a feel for certain things.
+I think that's what we would say, don't ignore those warning voices.
+I think the whole thing around being a healthcare practitioner is that there is a lot, there's emotion around it, and you do get a feel for certain things.
 And you do feel those people where the report feels better than others.
-And if you just feel something isn't right, what we would say is just stop and think is something not right?
+And if you just feel something isn't right, what we would say is just stop and think, is something not right?
 And what are you going to do, and really look after yourself.
-So if we explore a little bit more, might talk a little bit about room design.
+So if we explore a little bit more, and I talk a little bit about room design.
 So let's start with the basics.
 How often do people actually look at where is the exit in relation to the plinth or the couch?
-And are you making sure that you keep yourself between the patient and the door, so that if it was in the worst case scenario of an attack, that you could get out, you're not stuck in a room with the door behind the patient, and you're you're in that space?
-And also where there's the plinth.
-So often people just put a plinth in a room just really think about where have you positioned it?
+And are you making sure that you keep yourself between the patient and the door, so that if it was in the worst-case scenario of an attack, that you could get out, you're not stuck in a room with the door behind the patient, and you're in that space?
+And also where is the plinth.
+So often people just put a plinth in a room, just really think about where have you positioned it?
 Can you get round it to get out?
 Or could you potentially be trapped?
 Because when you've put the patient on the bed, you've then got the plinth between you and the door.
 And so you're making it difficult in that way.
-And thinking about the collapse, when I was talking about a collapse, again, if someone collapsed behind the door, how are you going to open the door and get them out how you can get out and summons help?
-So you need to balance your way up and balance and assess, should a door open outwards?
+And thinking about the collapse, when I was talking about a collapse, again, if someone collapsed behind the door, how are you going to open the door and get them out, how are you gonna get out and get someone's help?
+So you need to balance, you weigh up and balance and assess, should a door open outwards?
 Should a door open inwards?
-You know, these are things to consider that people don't just think about, they just have a room put a bed in and away they go.
-And so is it because of course, if I have a patient on a plinth I need to be around that plinth on all sides of it front, front, top, bottom left and right.
+You know, these are things to consider that people don't just think about. they just have a room put a bed in and away they go.

+Not so straightforward though, is it, because of course, if I have a patient on a plinth, I need to be around that plinth on all sides of it, front, top, bottom left and right.
 So it's impossible to have a door on every side.